How to Improve Mood Naturally: 5 Simple Diet and Lifestyle Tips

 Top 5 tips to help your mood

 Do you pay attention to your sleep hygiene?
 If you struggle to fall asleep and/or wake in the night and struggle to get back to sleep, then this is for you.
-Poor sleep is essential for our mental (and physical health).
+Sleep is essential for our mental (and physical health).
 And we can really feel the effects of lacking sleep night after night.

 It starts with creating a routine.
 Aim to go to bed at the same time every night and rise at the same time every morning.
 Don’t stay up late as this can really upset your natural circadian rhythm.

 Avoid the use of gadgets in the evening, as blue light can alter the ability to raise melatonin and get a good night’s sleep.
 Stay off social media too if it impacts your mood.
-It’s what may whir round your brain at 3am in the morning.
+It’s what may whir around your brain at 3am in the morning.
 LED lights found commonly in our homes- as more environmentally friendly – emit far more blue light, adding to the problem.

 Researchers compared reading before bedtime from an e-reader compared to reading a printed book.
 The former caused a 10-minute delay in sleep onset and increased tiredness the next morning.